AdnanLone/Week1/README.md

 The following required functionality is complete:

-[✓] Settings page to change the default tip percentage

 [✓] User can view a list of movies currently playing in theaters from The Movie Database.